jonnor/machinehearing/tinyml2021/coffeecracking.md

 and a Machine Learning model to detect in real-time the sound of coffee beans popping ("cracking").
 The model runs on a custom developed board using an STM32 microcontroller and the X-CUBE-AI machine learning toolkit.
-Since August 2020 the product has been shipping for the Roest coffee machines.
+Roest coffee machines have been shipping with this TinyML-powered feature since August 2020.

-We will cover the development process from the start and to a validated TinyML-powered solution, including system design, data collection, model development, and testing.
+We will cover the development process from the start and all the way to a validated solution, including system design, data collection, model development, and testing.

 Roest is a leading manufacturer of coffee-roasting machines.